OpenframeProject/Openframe-Docs/source/includes/_frame-setup-guide.md

-# Setup Guide
+# Frame Setup Guide

 ## A quick note, before you start...

-This project is in an early state, and is under active development — we cannot promise everything will work 100%.
-Feedback and contributions are welcome!
+<aside class="info">This project is in an early state, and is under active development — we cannot promise everything will work 100%. <a href="#bugs-contributions-and-feedback">Feedback and contributions</a> are welcome!</aside>

-<aside class="info">Please post questions to the <a href='https://groups.google.com/forum/#!forum/openframeio'>Google Group</a> so that others may benefit!
-Specific software bugs can be submitted as Github issues in the appropriate repo.</aside>

 ## 1. Create a user account

-Go to [openframe.io](http://openframe.io) and create a new account.
+Go to [openframe.io](https://openframe.io/login) and create a new account.

 ## 2. Setup a frame

 Although technically it can run on any computer that runs Node.js, Openframe is designed for the Raspberry Pi.

 ### Requirements